kent-rasmussen/azt/USAGE.md

 # Advanced Usage: Reports and Recordings
 Once you have done some sortings, it makes sense to run a report.
 The tone report will show your groupings in just one frame, if that's all you have done, but its real value lies in comparing values across multiple frames, so you'll want to check a couple tone frames before doing much with the tone report.

 Recording can be done at any point where at least one frame has been at least partially sorted, but when a word is presented for recording, each example (sorting context) is presented for recording.
 So if you sort one field, then record, then sort the next, you will see your earlier recordings again.
-Recordings seem to move rather quickly, so I recommend putting them last in your workflow, and do them all at once --at least once you've tested that they're working correctly with your sound card, etc.
+Recordings seem to move rather quickly, so I recommend putting them last in your workflow, and do them all at once —at least once you've tested that they're working correctly with your sound card, etc.

-Sound card settings can be adjusted and tested in the advanced menu.
+Sound card settings can be adjusted and tested in the advanced menu —be sure to record and play at the settings you want, to make sure your sound card can handle them.